 I’m a learner.
 I may be an Art Therapist, business owner and Adjunct Professor, but I still remain a learner.
 I look at my life and the world around me in wonder and amazement.
-I hope that never changes.
+Something I hope never changes.

 Choosing a state of wonder helps me embrace life’s transitions and changes as it’s often full of circumstances I would never have chosen.
 I decide how I will face or manage what I’m given.